Ten Commandments: Sabbath day

 The Abrahamic religions observe the Sabbath in various ways.
 In Judaism it is observed on Saturday (reckoned from dusk to dusk).
-In Christianity, it is sometimes observed on Saturday, sometimes on Sunday, and sometimes not at all (non-Sabbatarianism).
+In Christianity, it is usually observed on Sunday, sometimes observed on Saturday, and sometimes not at all (non-Sabbatarianism).
 Observing the Sabbath on Sunday, the day of resurrection, gradually became the dominant Christian practice from the Jewish-Roman wars onward.
 The Church's general repudiation of Jewish practices during this period is apparent in the Council of Laodicea (4th century AD) where Canons 37–38 state: "It is not lawful to receive portions sent from the feasts of Jews or heretics, nor to feast together with them" and "It is not lawful to receive unleavened bread from the Jews, nor to be partakers of their impiety".
 Canon 29 of the Laodicean council specifically refers to the sabbath: "Christians must not judaize by resting on the [Jewish] Sabbath, but must work on that day, rather honouring the Lord's Day; and, if they can, resting then as Christians.
 But if any shall be found to be judaizers, let them be anathema from Christ."